stefanbohne/bynar/docs/language.rst

     RememberStmt : "remember" `Expression` "=" `Expression`

 The `forget`-statement is used in a reversible function to discard information.
-All the variables that appear linearly in the left expression are discarded.
+All the variables that appear linearly in the left-hand expression are discarded.
 Since, the function is reversible, you have to give a way of reconstructing those variables in the reverse direction.
-That is what the right expression is for.
+That is what the right-hand expression is for.
 In reverse, a `forget` becomes a `remember` which acts pretty much like a `let`-expression.
 The difference between `remember` and are as follows:

     * `remember a = b` becomes `forget a = b` in reverse, but `let a = b` becomes `let b = a` in reverse.
-    * Variables cannot appear linearly in `remember`'s second expression.
+    * Variables do not appear linearly in `remember`'s right-hand expression.

 `forget a = b` is actually just syntactic sugar for `let () = forget(() -> b)(a)`
 where `forget` is the built-in function. `remember a = b` is thus syntactic